Daphne Campbell

-Daphne Campbell (born May 19, 1957) is a former Democratic member of the Florida Senate who represented the 38th district, including Miami Beach, North Miami, and other parts of northeastern Miami-Dade County, since 2016.
+Daphne D. Campbell (born May 19, 1957) is a former Democratic member of the Florida Senate who represented the 38th district, including Miami Beach, North Miami, and other parts of northeastern Miami-Dade County, since 2016.
 Previously, she served three terms in the Florida House of Representatives, representing the 108th district from 2010 to 2016.
 She was defeated by Jason Pizzo in a primary election on August 28, 2018.
 She ran for Senate District 35 in 2020.

+She would once again win the Democratic nomination for the 108th district on August 18, 2026.

 History

 Campbell was born in Cap-Haïtien, a city in northern Haiti, where she attended the SOD Nursing School, receiving her bachelor's degree in 1981.